KamelAdjei/TrumpBot_DAT602/README.md

 ## Once it's running, you can ask questions like:
-1.Do you trust news networks?
+- Do you trust news networks?
-2.how much do you earn
+- how much do you earn
-3.is America Racists?
+- is America Racists?
-4.Are you a misogynist?
+- Are you a misogynist?
-5.Tell me a joke
+- Tell me a joke
-6.How would you describe your life?
+- How would you describe your life?

 ## Link
 1.Youtube Video Demo: https://www.youtube.com/channel/UCOUrASPLv0as6m6N5cgQQcA/featured?view_as=subscriber